wfsyre/tribe-workout-bots/README.md

     a.
 This variable controls how often the bot will post to its debugging channel. at level 0 it will post everything, 1 will post only info or error, 2 will post only errors and 3 will post nothing.
 If a message does not get posted it will be written to the heroku logs instead

 ### Provisioning and Setting up Database
-From the Heroku dashboard, click the Resources tab (or alternatively click "Configure Add-ons" from the overview tab) then search for and provision Heroku Postgres.
+From the Heroku dashboard, click the Resources tab (or alternatively click **Configure Add-ons** from the overview tab) then search for and provision Heroku Postgres.
 The free Hobby Dev plan suffices for the bot.

 Now that your app has a database, you need to create the table for your app to store data in.

 #### Setting up Database

 ##### Automatic
 The bot will automatically configure its own tables if you type in the command !setup.
-This must be done after you have configured all permissions as detailed below in "slack permissions"
+This must be done after you have configured all permissions as __detailed below in **slack permissions**__

 ##### Manual
 Alternatively you can setup the tables yourself.